Shannyn Sossamon: 2009–12: Indie film route

-2013–present: Television work
+2013–present: television work

 Sossamon then appeared in Desire, another short feature and a collaboration between Jaguar and Ridley Scott Associates, to help kick off the 2014 Jaguar F-Type.
 The 13-minute video, directed by Adam Smith and co-starring Damian Lewis, is about a car delivery man who gets caught up in a dangerous chase involving a woman in trouble (who is played by Sossamon).
 It had initially a debut at the 2013 Sundance London Film and Music Festival and was then posted on YouTube.
 On June 30, 2013, she debuted as Alex in the ABC drama Mistresses.
 Her character had a "multi-episode arc" during the first season of the series, with her last airdate being September 2 (episode "When One Door Closes...").
 Sossamon accepted the role as it was a "softer character" for her to play, given she had been in a career hiatus due to her second pregnancy.
 At the time, it was announced that Sossamon was cast to play one of the main parts in M. Night Shyamalan's limited series for FOX, Wayward Pines.
 Her role was Theresa Burke, the wife of Matt Dillon's character, and the show premiered on May 14, 2015.
 Wayward Pines received mostly favorable reviews from critics and after a debut described as "soft" by Deadline Hollywood, viewership for the series grew in subsequent episodes.

-She provided her voice for a character named Lorna during an episode of Over the Garden Wall, which aired on November 6, 2014 ("Chapter 7: The Ringing of the Bell") She next had a starring role in the supernatural horror sequel Sinister 2, where she played a mother whose sons are tormented by ghostly children.
+She provided her voice for a character named Lorna during an episode of Over the Garden Wall, which aired on November 6, 2014 ("Chapter 7: The Ringing of the Bell").
+She next had a starring role in the supernatural horror sequel Sinister 2, where she played a mother whose sons are tormented by ghostly children.
 The movie was released worldwide on August 21, 2015, generating overwhelmingly negative reviews from critics.
-However, it has grossed over US$48 million on a budget of US$10 million.
+It grossed US$53 million against a budget of US$10 million.
 Sossamon played Pandora in the third season of FOX's Sleepy Hollow, in which she was a series regular.